xialigang/QBDT/README.md

 - a new Boosting Decision Tree method with Systematical Uncertainties into training for High Energy Physics
 - reference: https://arxiv.org/abs/1810.08387
 - An example in High Energy Physics, search for Higgs -> tau tau gamma, under the directory **tautaugamma**
 - To use it, just git clone.
 No complie.
-Only pythin and ROOT are required.
+Only python and ROOT are required.

 # Contact
 - Ligang Xia, ligang.xia@cern.ch, xialigang.china@qq.com